keboliu/SONiC/thermal-control-design.md

  |Hot     |  105 <= t < 110  | 100%       | produce warning message                     |
  |Critical|  t >= 110        | 100%       |  shutdown |

+### 1.5 Thermal control Policies

+Besides kernel’s feature, Mellanox hw-mgmt package provides a userspace daemon to check the status of thermal zone and change the fan speed according to the following policies:

+- Set PWM to full speed if one of PS units is not present

+- Set PWM to full speed if one of FAN drawers is not present or one of tachometers is broken present

+- Set the fan speed to a consant value (60% of full speed) thermal control was disabled.